 |Science & Technology Museum||Rp27.500|

 |Bayt Al-Qur’an & Istiqlal Museum||Rp10.000|

 Taman Mini Indonesia Indah The Children’s Castle Rides & Entrance Fee

 The castle is an all-aged free zone.
 However, some of the rides are suitable only for children.

 |Rabbit Train Ride||Rp10.000|

 |Sendang Sejodo Pool Weekday & Weekend||Rp20.000 / Rp25.000|

 Likewise, not only the park is huge TMII also has the Snowbay waterpark.
-Bring swimming cloth, try all the rides and get wet in the waterpark.
-Snowbay waterpark is open every day including in National Holiday.
+Bring a swimming cloth, try all the rides and get wet in the waterpark.
+Snowbay waterpark is open every day including on National Holiday.
 And opens from 09:00 am to 06:00 pm.

 |Taman Mini Indonesia Indah Snowbay Waterpark Ticket & Theather|